fantastic-octo-garbanzo/FNotepad/README.md

 ### English

-A texteditor written in Java, availible in German and English.
+A texteditor written in Java, availible in German, English and Italian.

 Download the [latest release][1] and run the JAR file with `$ java -jar FNotepad_x.x.x.jar`.